Main Menu

 Director: Professor Jerry G. Fossum

 The original UFSOI/NFD (or, partially depleted (PD)) model was evolved into UFPDB (see "UFSOI/API/Spice3"), which is unified for application to bulk-Si as well as PD/SOI MOSFETs.
 This model, with only a single small set of process-based paramters, enables reliable benchmarking of scaled PD/SOI CMOS against the bulk-Si counterpart.
-It contains a physical strained-Si/SiGe option, based on one parameter (the Ge content in the underlying SiGe buffer layer).
 The UFSOI/FD model is contained in the same files, but has been preempted by UFDG.
+The UFSOI models can be downloaded without charge. (see "Download Software").
+Source code of UFPDB-2.5, in UFSOI-7.5/API/Spice3, is available.

-Last updated on May 21, 2008.
+Last updated on July 25, 2016.